Electron Self-Energy and Generalized Drude Formula for Infrared Conductivity of Metals: Preliminaries

 where $f(\omega^{\prime})=(\exp(\beta \omega^{\prime})+1)^{-1}$ is the Fermi-Dirac function.
-Here $\Sigma_{\rm ir}$ is a modified version of $\Sigma$, averaged over the Fermi surface, with a complex weighting factor, similar to the familiar transport factor $1-\cos(\theta)$.
-The actual weighting factor (in the solved electron-phonon case \cite{Holstein,Allen}) is found from a complex, frequency-dependent non-linear integral equation.
+Here $\Sigma_{\rm ir}$ is a modified version of $\Sigma$, averaged over the Fermi surface, but with an extra weighting factor, similar to the familiar transport factor $1-\cos \theta$.
+The actual weighting factor (in the solved electron-phonon case \cite{Holstein,Allen}) is found from a frequency-dependent non-linear integral equation.
 Replacement of the weight factor by 1, turning $\Sigma_{\rm ir}$ into an ordinary, but $\vec{k}$-averaged, self-energy, should work fairly well in most cases.
-Sher \cite{Sher} did a numerical study which tends to confirm that the difference between $\Sigma_{\rm ir}$ and $\Sigma$ is small.
+Scher \cite{Scher} did a numerical study which tends to confirm that the difference between $\Sigma_{\rm ir}$ and $\Sigma$ is small.
+Sometimes the anisotropy of $\Sigma$ around the Fermi surface is large.
+A modified version of Eq.(\ref{eq:result}) that deals approximately with such cases is presented at the end of the paper.

-Eq. (\ref{eq:result}) implies a relation between $-M(\omega)$ and the self-energy which becomes more direct at low frequencies.
+Eq. (\ref{eq:result}) implies a relation between $-M(\omega+i\eta)$ and the self-energy which becomes more direct at low frequencies.
 Keeping the lowest order (in $\omega$) terms, one gets a derivative of the Fermi-Dirac function $-\partial f(\omega^{\prime})/\partial \omega^{\prime}$ which can be approximated by the Dirac $\delta(\omega^{\prime})$.

 Therefore the real part of $-M$ at low frequencies is $\omega d{\rm Re}\Sigma_{\rm ir}(\omega)/d\omega$, and the imaginary part is $-2{\rm Im}\Sigma_{\rm ir}(\omega)$.
 If the interesting part of ${\rm Re}\Sigma$ is odd in $\omega$, and approximately linear, then $M$ at very low $\omega$ is a lot like $\Sigma$ except for the factor of 2 in the imaginary part.